Rei-SwitchBot/faq/en-us/Hub Series.md

 1. Please make sure you have the latest version of the SwitchBot App.

 2. Please make sure your SwitchBot Hub Mini/Ceiling Light Pro has been added to the SwitchBot App and that the firmware version is the latest version.

-If it is not Hub Mini V3.9-2.6 or later / Ceiling Light Pro V1.3-0.4 or later, please log in to the SwitchBot App -> Profile -> Feedback.

 ※